drevops/vortex/.scaffold/docs/content/drupal/composer.md

 ### `license`

 [license](https://getcomposer.org/doc/04-schema.md#license) indicates the
 licence of the project.
-Since DrevOps is a template for your consumer sites that are usually proprietary, we use `proprietary` as the default value.
+Since Scaffold is a template for your consumer sites that are usually proprietary, we use `proprietary` as the default value.
 More license identifiers are listed at the [SPDX Open Source License Registry](https://spdx.org/licenses/).